Available 24h

 Antonio Zatta's Paduan map by Giovanni Valle Giustinopolitano, Venice 1784.
 An exquisite and detailed geographical map of the territory of Padua, derived from the monumental work Atlante Novissimo, illustrated and supplemented with observations and discoveries made by the most renowned and contemporary geographers, authored by Antonio Zatta, published in four volumes with maps of the entire world, between 1775–1785 at the Remondini printing house in Venice.
 In the upper left corner, within an elegant, rustic-style cartouche that departs from the Renaissance reminiscences of previous cartographers, is the title “Il Padovano di Giovanni Valle Giustinopolitano di Nuova Projezione,” followed by the publisher's signature Antonio Zatta and the date 1784.
 Beyond the graduated margin, the cardinal directions are indicated, and in the lower left corner, there is the engraver G. Zuliani inc. signature, with the designer G. Pitteri written to the right.
 The title emphasizes that the cartographic source used by Zatta in creating the map is Giovanni Valle's model.

-This beautiful map is oriented with north at the top and presents, in a rather innovative way, only the area of Padua, with the bordering provinces marked with large letters (Trentino at the top, Vicenza on the left, and Polesine di Rovigo at the bottom), but without providing their characteristics or geographical representation; this allowed, combined with the coloring of the internal boundary contours, to focus attention on the actual subject of the map.
+The beautiful map is oriented with north at the top and presents, in a rather innovative way, only the area of Padua, with the bordering provinces marked with large letters (Trentino at the top, Vicenza on the left, and Polesine di Rovigo at the bottom), but without providing their characteristics or geographical representation; this allowed, combined with the coloring of the internal boundary contours, to focus attention on the actual subject of the map.

 Exceptional antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a specific character and soul.
-It is a nod to history, craftsmanship, and the design of {traditional|classic} and timeless furniture.
+This is a nod to history, craftsmanship, and the design of {traditional|classic} and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

 Lion paws, eagle heads—these are common motifs in Renaissance style.
 Currently, many global brands reproduce furniture inspired by Italian and French creators.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It is important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
 This is especially important when searching for a luxurious antique that suits your interior.

 The most important aspect of stylish antique furniture is originality.
 And this is ultimately crucial from the buyer's perspective, as many counterfeits circulate on the market.
 Luxury Products provides a certificate confirming the product's compliance with the actual description and photograph.
-We have art appraisers, historians, and experts from around the world at your disposal.
+We have at your disposal art appraisers, historians, and experts from around the world.

 Attributes / Details